What Are Pressure Points?

 The solar plexus is far more vulnerable than Danzhong, making it a key target for disabling an attacker.

-Key Pressure Point Targets
+Key Vital Targets

 Here are some of the most effective Vital points to target in self-defense: